 As you say, more so than I've probably been in the last 30 years.

-And I just have a feeling that the energy is there and it's going to happen.
+And I just have a feeling that the energy is there, and it's going to happen.

 Where was it held?

-It was in Zanesville, Ohio, which is a what kind of a place though did they have it at?
+It was in Zanesville, Ohio, which is a race.

 Pardon?

-Well, it actually it was a Tom's ice cream bowl, which is a a small type of old time kind of soda shop, and and it was a very narrow street, so it was a rather difficult place.
+And it was a very narrow street, so it was a rather difficult place.

-There were lots of people, it's a huge crowd.
+There were lots of people.

-So it was a very, very intimate type of venue, but um as I say, I was fortunate enough, I waited for hours.
+So it was a very, very intimate type of venue.

 But tell me this.